NASA-PDS/naif-pds4-bundler/docs/source/41_npb_installation.rst

     python -m unittest

+NPB tests use data available in the package and involves file and directory creation and destruction.
+Depending on your environment the package might be in a location where your user can have permission issues.
+To solve this issue NPB uses a temporary directory for the tests.
+In order to do this, NPB searches a standard list of directories to find one which the calling user can create files in.
+The list is:

+   #.
+The directory named by the ``TMPDIR`` environment variable.

+   #.
+The directory named by the ``TEMP`` environment variable.

+   #.
+The directory named by the ``TMP`` environment variable.

+   #.
+The directories ``/tmp``, ``/var/tmp``, and ``/usr/tmp``, in that order.

+   #.
+As a last resort, the current working directory.

+If need be, create of modify one of the environment variables described above to ensure your user has the appropriate permissions.

 You can also run the tests using a DOCKER container.
 Assuming that you have DOCKER installed, you can use the DOCKER file from ``naif-pds4-bundler/tests/naif_pds4_bundler/docker/dockerfile``